 In the last decade, many countries in Latin America and the Caribbean have experienced economic growth with a simultaneous reduction in their HIV burden.
 Assisting the Dominican Republic in this context, the Global Fund engaged Pharos to develop a Transition Readiness Assessment and a Sustainability and Resilience Strategy for the Dominican Republic.

-In collaboration with the National HIV Council, the Sustainability and Transition Commission in the DR, Pharos is using its global expertise to facilitate the development of the Sustainability and Resilience Strategy Report for the DR that will contain the main risks to sustainability of the HIV Program and the specific strategies and activities needed to mitigate those risks.
-This Sustainability Strategy will be part of the new National Strategic Plan for HIV/AIDS 2019-2023 and will include a solid roadmap to guide the country to achieve sustainability in the next five years.
-Many lessons will be extracted from this experience and we expect this work to be a useful tool for the country stakeholders and for other countries.
+In collaboration with the National HIV Council, the Sustainability and Transition Commission in the DR, Pharos used its global expertise to facilitate the development of the Sustainability and Resilience Strategy Report that contains the main risks to sustainability of the HIV Program and the specific strategies and activities needed to mitigate those risks.
+The Sustainability Strategy is part of the National Strategic Plan for HIV/AIDS 2019-2023 and includes a roadmap to guide the country to achieve sustainability in the next five years.

 Team members: Diana Gonzalez, Robert Hecht, Claudia Valdez

 For more information, contact us at [email protected].